 Now that the essentials are out of the way, let’s talk about how often should you post on specific social channels.

-How often should you post on Twitter in 2021?
+How often to post on Twitter

 Plus, read on to understand posting frequency on Twitter:

-What’s the best time to tweet?
+What’s the best time to post on twitter?

-Research suggests the best time to post on Twitter is 9 am and best days to post on Twitter are on Wednesdays and Fridays.
+Research suggests the best time to post on Twitter is 9 am and the best days to post on Twitter are on Wednesdays and Fridays.

 On the flip side, you’ll get the lowest engagement from 10 pm to 4 am daily.
 At this time, your audience will obviously be sleeping and unavailable for engagement.
 But the safest posting times on Twitter lie between 8 am to 4 pm from Monday through Friday.